 - 75 percent of head-on crashes occur on rural roads

-- 75 percent of head-on crashes occur on undivided two-lane roads
+- 75 percent happen on undivided two-lane highways

-- 83 percent of two-lane undivided road crashes occur on rural roads.
+- 83 percent occur on two-lane rural highways and roads.

-These statistics indicate that most head-on crashes are likely to result from a motorist making an “unintentional” maneuver — the driver falls asleep, is distracted or travels too fast in a curve, the NCHRP said.
-Other contributing factors may include falling asleep or drinking and driving.
+These statistics show that many of these head-on collisions are likely to result from an at-fault driver making an involuntary maneuver — the driver goes to sleep, is distracted or travels too fast in a curve.
+Other contributing factors may include losing control due to driving too fast for conditions, hydroplaning on bald tires, or drinking and driving.

 The physics of a head-on collision contribute to the severity of injuries associated with these crashes.
 When two vehicles collide head-on, their combined speed contributes to the force of impact.
 For example, if two cars traveling 50 mph collide in a head-on collision, the impact is like running into a wall at 100 mph.